MelSumner/a11y-automation/README.md

 ### Adding Data

 The data in this app is stored as individual `.md` files, which are then converted (automatically!) into `.json` for use in the application.
 This makes it fairly straightforward to add a new rule item or tag- it's done by adding a single `.md` file!
 Additionally, some generators have been created to streamline this process.
 (Want to see the automatic conversion in action?
-After you start the app locally, visit http://localhost:4200/details/all.json to see the compiled JSON output!
+After you start the app locally, visit http://localhost:4200/violations/all.json to see the compiled JSON output!
 Neat, huh?)

-#### Add a new detail
+#### Add a new violation

-To add a new file to track a potential a11y violation, you can add one manually to the `details` folder, or you can use the generator to generate the file and put it in the correct location- `ember generate details rule-name` where `rule-name` is the name of the rule to be added. **Note: Only ONE new file should be submitted per pull request unless previously coordinated.**
+To add a new file to track a potential a11y violation, you can add one manually to the `violations` folder, or you can use the generator to generate the file and put it in the correct location- `ember generate violations rule-name` where `rule-name` is the name of the rule to be added. **Note: Only ONE new file should be submitted per pull request unless previously coordinated.**

 #### Add a new tag